Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/tasks.md

 Deadlines for tasks and subtasks might also vary.
 That's not an issue for Slingshot!
 You can set a **start date** and **due date** for tasks and subtasks independently.

 Your task can be started only after another task is completed?
 Or your incomplete task is blocking other tasks?
-Slingshot helps you achieve more visibility for everybody on the team by setting task **dependencies**.
+Slingshot helps you achieve more visibility for everybody in your workspace by setting task **dependencies**.

 Besides that, you might also need to add images, documents, or links for specific tasks and subtasks.
 The ability to **add attachments** ensures that Slingshot captures all relevant information for your tasks and subtasks, helping you keep your workflow running smoothly.